anandgeorge/elixir-concepts/README.md

 ```

 Notice the Observer shows two processes Elixir.Supervised.Child and Elixir.Child created with a link to Elixir.Supervised.Supervisor.
 This name is taken from the options (opts) given to start the Supervisor.

+#### Defining a struct

+See struct.ex.
+Notice keys that are required listed under @enforce_keys.
+The struct will be referred to as %State{} where State is the name of the module with the function defintion.